-Population: share of the country in the region's population and in the world's population (inhabitants at mid-year), in %.
+Population: share of the country's population in the region's and the world's ones (inhabitants at mid-year, in %).

-GDP in purchasing power parity: share of the country in the region's and in the world's GDP in purchasing power parity (at 2017 prices and purchase power parity rates), in %.
+PPP GDP: share of the country's GDP at 2017 prices and purchase power parities, in the region's and the world's ones (in %).

-GDP per capita in purchasing power parity: country's GDP per inhabitant in purchasing power parity relative to the region's and the world's ones (at 2017 prices and purchase power parity), in %.
+PPP GDP per capita: country's GDP per inhabitant at 2017 prices and purchase power parities, relative to the region's and the world's ones (in %).